On Air Now

 Thought the voice guiding us through Netflix’s luxuriously contorted period drama sounded familiar?
 The ‘Sound of Music’ devotees among you would be right…

-Throughout Bridgerton, Netflix’s beguiling period drama for the modern age, the sharp-tongued voice of an – almost – all-seeing narrator guides us through the goings-on of the Bridgerton family and their neighbours.
+Throughout Seasons 1 and 2 of Bridgerton, Netflix’s beguiling period drama for the modern age, the sharp-tongued voice of an – almost – all-seeing narrator guides us through the goings-on of the Bridgerton family and their neighbours.

 Lady Whistledown, essentially a Regency-era Gossip Girl who publishes anonymous social reports, chronicles the story, an adaptation of Julia Quinn’s best-selling romance novels, with her wicked narration of local scandals.

 Her identity, which is kept secret until the series’ finale, is assumed to be one of the show’s on-screen characters (but there’ll be no spoilers here).

 And behind the scenes, as those who grew up watching The Sound of Music and Mary Poppins may have cannily noticed, Whistledown’s well-articulated tones are none other than those of legendary soprano and actor, Julie Andrews.

 Here’s all you need to know about Andrews’ role as Lady Whistledown.

 Bridgerton’s narrator, Lady Whistledown, is voiced by the fabulous Julie Andrews.